News

 To get help with using a specific vehicle's gunnery systems, see the GHPC gunnery guides.

 NOTE: There is a control reference list in the game.
-Press F1 during a mission to show or hide it.
+Hold F1 during a mission to show it.

 Contents